Contributor Guidelines for PoetsUnlimited

 The great thing is that anyone can start a website or a publication!
 Please DO start your own rather than be angry with those who volunteer a bit of their time to carve this one out into a certain form that appeals to the thousands of people who subscribe to it.
 (We still like you anyway).

-Take a look back here occasionally.
-There might be an addition or two as we learn how to make things even better.
+Whew — that’s a lot of stuff, but each item helps preserve a functional and reader-friendly publication.
+Do take a look back here occasionally.
+There may be an addition or two as we learn how to make things even better.
 I’ll even try to fix some of the typos and grammar-fails on this page as I notice them.

 Are you ready?
-When there is an open-period for new contributors, you will simply apply through a request form that will be linked right here.
-If your sample poem meets our requirements as above, you’d be notified that you are a contributor able to submit poems within a few days.
+We’re open for new contributors applications only twice a year, they you’ll apply with a brief form that will be linked here.
+If your sample poem (that you submit on that form) meets our requirements as above, you’d be notified that you are a contributor able to submit poems within a few days.
+If not, you’ll get a note about that too (assuming you included your proper Medium ID info).

 Our open-period for new sign-ups comes and goes quickly, as the response is usually quite strong.
-Mark your calendar — date is at the top of this page.
+Mark your calendar — date (per North America’s Eastern timezone) is at the top of this page.

 DO promote your poem if you can take a moment to do so.
 Use the hashtag #poetsUnlimited on your social media platform of choice, and you’ll help both yourself and your fellow unlimited-poets to connect with more readers.